JoinCODED/WS-Flutter-M6-Navigation-GoRouter/01_Navigation/07_Passing_The_Data_Between_Pages.md

       ),
 ```

-32. The last step we need to do, is to navigate to our `home_page.dart` push function, and pass the movie under a property named `extra`:
+One thing left to do, you need to pass the movie to the `extra` named argument inside the `GoRouter.push` method in the `home_page.dart` file:

 ```dart
     GoRouter.of(context).push('/movie', extra: movies[index]),

 ```

-Here, we passed the **movies** list variable, but also note here that we did not pass the movies list variable completely, we just passed one single object of the **movies** list variable, and we did that by using the **index** with the **movies** list variable.
+Note that we did not pass the whole movies list, we passed one single object of the **movies** list variable using the index.

-33. Thus, we finished the process of transferring data from the **home** page to the **movie** page.
-Now let's use the data that we transferred to the data page.
+We finished the process of transferring data from the **home** page to the **movie** page.

+Now, let's use the transferred data in the `movie_page.dart`:

-Replace the **build** method with
+27. Replace the **build** method with the code below:

 ```dart
 @override